danhenriquex/Real-Time-Streaming/README.md

 </p>

 <h4 align="center">
-	🚧  Machine Learning Project 🚀 Finished  🚧
+	🚧  Data Engineering Project 🚀 Finished  🚧
 </h4>

 ### Overview

 <div style='margin: 20px' id="overview">
- This project aims to showcase the use of DVC and Hydra in managing a machine learning pipeline.
-The project is organized into modular Python scripts, each responsible for a specific part of the pipeline.
-The main goal is to create a reproducible and scalable workflow for machine learning experiments.
+This project demonstrates a data processing pipeline using Kafka, PySpark, Docker, Cassandra, and OpenAI.
+The goal was to create a system for real-time data streaming and processing, integrating various technologies to build a scalable and efficient architecture.
 </div>

 ### Features